 - Technological Protection — We use secure data storage so that your information is always safe.

-- Lender Review — Each lender that registers with Zillow Mortgage Marketplace is confirmed as a lender by a leading, independent third party or by their mortgage institution.
+- Lender Review — Each lender that registers with Zillow Mortgages is confirmed as a lender by a leading, independent third party or by their mortgage institution.
 The review includes identity authentication, employment verification, broker license confirmation, and checking standard sources for complaints.
 Plus, Zillow conducts its own internal review before a lender can provide quotes.

 - Ratings System — Our lender ratings system allows borrowers to rate lenders so that other borrowers can find high-quality lending and mortgage professionals.